edudek002/PeopleMagazine/README.md

 ### Overview

-"yourNews" is a scraper app which captures the title and image of articles of People Magazine.
-The user is able to save their preferred articles and  add notes. and edit notes to one or multiple articles.
+PeopleMagazine App allows the user to scrape recent articles with pictures.
+The user is able to save their preferred articles and add notes.

 You can check this app using heroku